javiplx/tests-md253/optware/README.md

     make directories
     make toolchain ipkg-utils

 Before issuing the final `make`, there are some warnings we should account for.
-First, it is useful to manually build the python2x-stage targets, as they are broken and should be attempted twice to succeed.
+First, it is useful to manually build the python2x-stage targets, as they are broken and should be attempted twice to succeed (build for 27 is ok).

 With this small advice, we can perform a full optware build with a single run, but once finished, we can add some packages more.
 Bad dependency tracking recommends to hold building of clearsilver and py-pastescript until everything else is done.
 And gcal might fail packaging depending on the location where the repository was checked out, due to large paths.